A fine-grained comparison of pragmatic language understanding in humans and language models: Results

 \subsection{Are models and humans sensitive to similar linguistic cues?}

-Finally, we investigate whether models and humans use similar cues to perform the tasks.
-We first ask whether model and human performance is correlated at the item level -- i.e., if models and humans exhibit similar sensitivity to the properties that make certain items more difficult than others (\Cref{sec:by-item-difficulty}).
-Next, we ask to what extent models and humans depend on the linguistic context to select the pragmatic interpretation (\Cref{sec:role-of-context}).
+Having found qualitatively similar response patterns between humans and models, we now ask \emph{how} models and humans arrive at pragmatic interpretations, and whether they use similar types of information.
+We begin with a broad evaluation of the extent to which models and humans rely on linguistic context (\Cref{sec:role-of-context}).
+We then take a more granular approach and ask whether model and human performance is correlated at the item level -- i.e., if models and humans exhibit similar sensitivity to the cues that make a non-literal interpretation more or less likely (\Cref{sec:by-item-difficulty}).